INTRODUCTION: WHAT YOU NEED TO KNOW ABOUT SUEDE JACKETS

 The frequency of cleaning your suede jacket can vary depending on usage and exposure to elements.
 Here are some general guidelines:

 Regular Maintenance: Lightly brush your suede jacket with a suede brush after each wear.
-This helps remove surface dirt and prevents the buildup of stains and aids gentle stain removal.
+This helps remove surface dirt and prevents the buildup of stains.

 Seasonal Cleaning: Perform a deeper cleaning every 6 months to a year, or sooner if you notice stains or odours.
-Follow the cleaning steps mentioned earlier in the article using suede cleaners or specialized products.
+Follow the cleaning steps mentioned earlier in the article using a suede cleaner or specialized product.

 Stain Removal: Address stains promptly.
 The longer a stain sits, the more difficult it can be to remove.
 Refer to the stain removal section in this article for specific guidance.